Jocelyn Nungaray National Wildlife Refuge

 The Jocelyn Nungaray National Wildlife Refuge, formerly the Anahuac National Wildlife Refuge, is a wildlife conservation area along the coast of Texas, southeast of Anahuac, Texas.
 It borders the East Bay, part of the Galveston Bay complex.

 Name

 The refuge was originally named after nearby Anahuac, Texas, which is in turn named after the Mexican term Anahuac.
 Anahuac means "place beside the waters" in Nahuatl, the language of the Aztecs.

-On March 4, 2025, during his second term's first address to a joint session of Congress, President Donald Trump announced he had signed an executive order (14229) to rename the refuge after Jocelyn Nungaray, a 12-year-old girl from nearby Houston who was murdered in June 2024.
+On March 4, 2025, during his second term's first address to a joint session of Congress, President Donald Trump announced he had signed an executive order (14229) to rename the refuge after Jocelyn Nungaray, a 12-year-old girl from nearby Houston who was killed in June 2024.
 On July 24, 2025, Trump signed the Jocelyn Nungaray National Wildlife Refuge Act, which officially codified the new name into law.

 History

 Established in 1963 as the Anahuac NWR, the Jocelyn Nungaray National Wildlife Refuge is located on the upper Texas Coast in Chambers County.
 The refuge protects approximately 34000 acre of coastal marsh and prairies.
 The refuge offers opportunities for fishing, waterfowl hunting, paddling, and wildlife viewing.
 A large network of volunteers contributes thousands of hours in support of the refuge.

 In the winter, the refuge hosts large concentrations of waterfowl, making it a popular site for public hunting.
 Other signature species are American alligator, bobcat, yellow rail, and purple gallinule.
 Birdwatchers find the refuge an excellent place to observe neotropical migrants in the spring and fall.
 Other species sought by birdwatchers include American bittern, seaside sparrow, fulvous whistling-duck and black rail.
 Volunteers have been working to compile a butterfly list for the refuge.
 More than 60 species have been identified, including the extremely localized bay skipper (Euphyes bayensis).

 Recent projects to enhance and restore the habitat at the refuge include control of invasive species like Chinese tallow, prairie restoration, creation of moist soil areas, and a colonial waterbird rookery.

 Jocelyn Nungaray National Wildlife Refuge is one of more than 560 refuges that comprise the U.S. National Wildlife Refuge System, a national network of lands and waters set aside for the benefit of wildlife.
 It has been designated as a site of international importance to shorebirds by the Western Hemisphere Shorebird Reserve Network.
 The refuge is designated as part of the Great Texas Coastal Birding Trail, a network of trails and wildlife viewing sites established by the Texas Parks and Wildlife Department.